821wkli/OpenAcg-PWA/README.md

 - [X] reader page
 - [X] bookshelf page

-# API performance benchmark
+# Backend api performance benchmark

-Load test with 100K requests using 1000 concurrent connections on a 2 cores server.
+Load test with 100K requests using 1000 concurrent connections on a 2 cores nano server.
+60 rqs might be acceatable due to hardware limitation?
+But I always heard something like CyPython sucks on processing IO-bounded operations.
+Not sure the following results produced is good or not.
+I will rewrite api in either Golang or Node in my spare time, might be open sourced later.

 ```
 Statistics        Avg      Stdev        Max
   Reqs/sec        62.07      40.89     286.34
   Latency         1.47s   316.27ms      1.88s
   HTTP codes:
-    1xx - 0, 2xx - 500, 3xx - 0, 4xx - 0, 5xx - 0
+    1xx - 0, 2xx - 100000, 3xx - 0, 4xx - 0, 5xx - 0
     others - 0
   Throughput:     3.36MB/s